wharfkit/website/src/lib/docs/Utilities/StarterKits.md

 description: Starter kits to jumpstart your development on Antelope blockchains with Wharfkit.
 category: Utilities
 published: true
+requiresReview: true
-order: 2
+order: 6
 ---

 # Wharfkit Starter Kits Overview

-Wharfkit starter kits exist to facilitate the initial setup for developers working on projects across different Antelope blockchains.
-The kits, including `@wharfkit/starter`, `@wharfkit/starter-eos`, `@wharfkit/starter-telos`, `@wharfkit/starter-wax`, and `@wharfkit/starter-jungle`, come with all the essential Wharfkit packages, as well as pre-configured `sessionKit` instances for transacting on the respective Antelope blockchains.
+The starter kits exist to facilitate the initial setup of developers wanting to use Wharfkit in their applications.
+The kits, including come with all the essential Wharfkit packages, as well as pre-configured `sessionKit` instances that can be used to quickly instantiate Wharf sessions.
+The available starter kits are:

+- `@wharfkit/starter`: Used to interact with any of the main Antelope blockchains.
+- `@wharfkit/starter-eos`: Used to interact with the EOS blockchain.
+- `@wharfkit/starter-telos`: Used to interact with the Telos blockchain.
+- `@wharfkit/starter-wax`: Used to interact with the WAX blockchain.
+- `@wharfkit/starter-jungle`: Used to interact with the Jungle Testnet.

 ## Installation